julianlam/Scrollable/README.md

 Changelog
 ---------

+### v0.2.4
+* Added ability to define a custom class in the event "scrollbar" is already taken

 ### v0.2.3
 * Added documentation regarding the fade and autoHide options, which were already present in v0.2.2
 * Added ability to pass in elements selected via [getElements](http://mootools.net/docs/core/Element/Element#Element:getElements)